 Firstly, bending them in that way isn't easy as there are no etched folding lines on the parts.
 Despite this, I folded the ends as best I could, but the end result was a horrible mess as neither the PE part nor the flare launcher itself would sit cleanly on the hull.

 After studying some photos of the real vehicle, it appeared that the covers just were simply welded to the rear of the hull.
-I flattened out the folds on the PE cover, glued the launcher to the hull, then added the cover over the launcher, gluing it straight to the back of the hull.
+I flattened out the folds on the PE cover, glued the launcher to the hull, then added the cover over the launcher, glueing it straight to the back of the hull.
 This not only made it fit much better, but it also looked far more accurate too.

 Both the covers on the flare launchers, and the shroud around the stowage basket I mentioned earlier, require some absolutely tiny photo-etch bolt heads adding (we're talking about 0.5mm here) These looked next to impossible to even remove from the PE fret, let alone stick in place cleanly, so I substituted some larger bolt heads made from sliced styrene rod.
 They're a little over scale, but were much easier to attach.